Harry McNish: Endurance

 When the ship became trapped in pack ice his duties expanded to constructing makeshift housing, and, once it became clear that the ship was doomed, to altering the sledges for the journey over the ice to open water.
 He built the quarters where the crew took their meals (nicknamed The Ritz) and cubicles where the men could sleep.
 These were all christened as well; McNish shared The Sailors' Rest with Alfred Cheetham, the Third Officer.
 Assisted by the crew, he constructed kennels for the dogs on the upper deck.
 Once Endurance became trapped, and the crew were spending the days on the ice, McNish erected goalposts and football became a daily fixture for the men.
 To pass the time in the evening, McNish joined Frank Wild, Tom Crean, James McIlroy, Worsley and Shackleton playing poker in the wardroom.

 The pressure from the ice caused Endurance to start to take on water.
 To prevent the ship from flooding McNish built a cofferdam, caulking it with strips of blankets and nailing strips over the seams, standing for hours up to his waist in freezing water as he worked.
 He could not prevent the pressure from the ice crushing the ship though and was experienced enough to know when to stop trying.
-Once the ship had been destroyed he was put in charge of rescuing the stores from what had been The Ritz.
+Once the ship had been breached he was put in charge of rescuing the stores from what had been The Ritz.
 With McNish in charge it took only a couple of hours to open the deck far enough to retrieve a good quantity of provisions.